+To evaluate the initial hypothesis that sampling molecules from low-density regions can improve drug discovery, we apply SDG to the ligand–protein docking problems adapted from \citet{lee2023exploring}.
+In this setting, generated molecules or ligands must satisfy four hit conditions: (1) Tanimoto similarity (\textbf{SIM}) with the closest training sample in ZINC250k \cite{irwin2012zinc} is below 0.4 to ensure novelty (\textbf{Nov.}); (2) synthetic accessibility score (\textbf{SA}) is below 5, indicating ease of molecular synthesis; (3) drug-likeness score (\textbf{QED}) exceeds 0.5; and (4) docking score (\textbf{DS}) is lower than the median DS of known actives.
+We evaluate this task on four protein targets: \textbf{Fa7} (Coagulation Factor VII), \textbf{5ht1b} (5-hydroxytryptamine receptor 1B), \textbf{Jak2} (Tyrosine-protein kinase JAK2), and \textbf{Parp1} (Poly[ADP-ribose] polymerase-1).
+Detailed task descriptions, evaluation metrics, and baselines are provided in Appendix~\ref{sec:apx_mol}.

-As shown in Table~\ref{tab:res}, SDG without the Stein correction performs poorly, suggesting that naively applying Tweedie’s formula to approximate diffusion posteriors does not yield accurate representations of the true posterior.
-As a result, samples drawn from these approximations fail to provide reliable guidance, particularly in low-density regions where score-based models struggle to estimate data scores due to sparse training data.
-In contrast, SDG substantially enhances guidance by leveraging Stein-corrected samples, leading to improvements of several orders of magnitude.
-This demonstrates both theoretical and empirical support for our Stein correction mechanism.
-Moreover, SDG further boosts the performance of the pretrained GDSS model and its classifier-guided variant, MOOD, across different protein targets.
-Compared to non-diffusion methods, SDG generates more hit compounds for two out of the three target proteins.
-Figure \ref{fig:ds} compares the docking score distributions on the target proteins.
-SDG without the Stein correction fails to accurately capture the docking score distributions of the data.
-In contrast, SDG more effectively guides molecular samples through low-density regions, shifting the docking-score distributions in the desired direction and enabling the generation of more potential hit compounds.
-We visualize the docking pose of a novel hit compound example on the fa7 target protein in Figure \ref{fig:hit}.
+\paragraph{Sampling novel hit molecules.} Table~\ref{tab:mol} shows that, without the Stein correction, $\text{SDG}^\clubsuit$ performs poorly, indicating that Tweedie’s formula alone provides biased and unreliable approximate diffusion posteriors.
+Samples from these posteriors fail to offer reliable guidance, particularly in low-density regions where score-based models are least accurate due to limited training data support.
+In contrast, SDG substantially enhances guidance by leveraging Stein-corrected posterior samples, leading to improvements of several orders of magnitude.
+This not only validates the theoretical motivation for the Stein correction but also demonstrates consistent empirical gains.
+Moreover, SDG also outperforms the baselines, the pretrained model GDSS \cite{jo2022score}, and its classifier-guidance variant MOOD \cite{lee2023exploring}, on two protein targets.
+Compared to non-diffusion methods, SDG generates more hit compounds across the target proteins.
+Figure \ref{fig:ds} compares the distributions of docking scores.
+Without the Stein correction, $\text{SDG}^\clubsuit$ fails to align with the data distributions, resulting in poor guidance and fewer promising candidates.
+In contrast, SDG effectively regularizes sampling in low-density regions, shifting the docking score distributions toward the desired range and enabling the generation of more potential hit compounds.